isomerpages/ogp-buildforgood/_bfg-environment/Sign up as a Builder.md

 the problem space, and even proposed possible solutions to the problem?</p>
 </li>
 <li>
-<p>Values: Are there any past projects / involvement that demonstrates individual's
+<p>Values: Are there any past projects / involvement that demonstrates the applicant's
-commitment to the public good?</p>
+commitment to public good?</p>
 </li>
 <li>
-<p>Abilities: What's the level of technical expertise the participant has
+<p>Abilities: What's the level of technical expertise the applicant has
 in his/her own field?</p>
 </li>
 </ol>